codingfogey/fontawesome-bundle/README.md

 You can configure the path to your Font Awesome installation directory.
 If you decide to install Font Awesome via [Packagist](https://packagist.org/packages/fortawesome/font-awesome) this can be omitted.

     codingfogey_font_awesome:
-        assets_dir: %kernel.root_dir%/../path/to/font-awesome
+        assets_dir: %kernel.root_dir%/../vendor/fortawesome/font-awesome

-If you want to customize Font Awesome you have to put a `variables.less` file somewhere in your project.
+If you want to customize Font Awesome you have to put a `variables.less` or `_variables.scss` file somewhere in your project.
 The Default is `%kernel.root_dir%/Resources/fontawesome/variables.less`.
 If you want to put it somewhere else you have to configure the path to the file.
 You can also set the output path and the template to use.
 The options can be omitted if you are consent with the defaults.

     codingfogey_font_awesome:
         customize:
             variables_file:         %kernel.root_dir%/Resources/fontawesome/variables.less
             font_awesome_output:    %kernel.root_dir%/Resources/less/fontawesome.less

-            font_awesome_template:  CodingfogeyFontAwesomeBundle:FontAwesome:fontawesome.less.twig
+NOTICE: If you want to use SCSS you have to set both variables.

 Usage
 -----